PabloJM21/sales-data-cluster-analysis/README.md

    This structure allows for easy comparison of the evolution of the cell values of different data types for each manufacturing category.

+   To perform the two stages of the ETL pipeline run the following commands:

 1. **Retrieve data** from the API:
     ```bash
     python extract_data.py